aksh036950/customer_segmentation/README.md

 # customer_segmentation
  ## Introduction
-In this project, i trained unsupervised machine learning algorithms to perform customer market segmentation.

 Market Segmentation enables sellers to create targeted marketing messages for a specific group of customers which increases the chances of the person buying a product.
 This helps the companies in establishing better customer relationships and their overall performance as an organization.
  ## dataset from kaggle
 Credit card data is collected from kaggle dataset.